Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I have metal frame sling back patio chairs with cream mesh type all weather material in the inserts of the frame.
 The entire surface of the material exposed to the sun has turned completely dark brown.
 They have also been in storage for about 5 years.
 I have no idea how to get the brown off and restore it back to the cream colour.
 I've tried orange oil cleaning spray, scrubbing them and washing off with a hose which has reduced the brown, but it's still there.
 Any ideas?

 It sounds rather as if chemical changes have occurred in the fabric due to strong sunshine or storage.
 I'd give it one last try using an enzyme detergent and a soft brush.
 If that didn't work, you might try recovering the chairs with canvas, quite a difficult job; or just make slip-over covers from a length of material.
-Measure the length of the back and the seat and double this.
-Join loosely underneath with Velcro, and have ties where the back rest meets the seat.

 How about tying on seat and back cushions, as I doubt that you can restore the color.
 Or you could get a paint made specifically for that mesh material.
 Take one of the chairs to a paint store to be sure to get the right type of paint.